Croix de Guerre: United States acceptance

-In the United States military, the Croix de Guerre was accepted as a foreign decoration.
-It remains one of the more difficult foreign awards to verify entitlement.
-The Croix de Guerre unit and individual award were often presented with original orders only and rarely entered into a permanent service record.
-The 1973 National Archives Fire destroyed most of the World War II personnel records which are needed to verify a veteran's entitlement to the Croix de Guerre award.
-However, foreign unit award entitlements can be checked and verified through official unit history records.
-Veterans must provide proof of service in the unit cited at the time of action in order to be entitled to the award.
-Individual foreign awards can be checked through foreign government (France) military records.

-Regarding the United States in WWI, on April 10, 12, and 13, 1918, the lines being held by the troops of the 104th Infantry Regiment, of the 26th "Yankee" Division, in Bois Brûlé, near Apremont in the Ardennes, were heavily bombarded and attacked by the Germans.
+Regarding the United States in World War I, on April 10, 12, and 13, 1918, the lines being held by the troops of the 104th Infantry Regiment, of the 26th "Yankee" Division, in Bois Brûlé, near Apremont in the Ardennes, were heavily bombarded and attacked by the Germans.
 At first the Germans secured a foothold in some advanced trenches which were not strongly held but, thereafter, sturdy counterattacks by the 104th Infantry - at the point of the bayonet - succeeded in driving the enemy out with serious losses, entirely re-establishing the American line.
 For its gallantry the 104th Infantry was cited in a general order of the French 32nd Army Corps on April 26, 1918.
 In an impressive ceremony occurring in a field near Boucq on April 28, 1918, the 104th Infantry's regimental flag was decorated with the Croix de Guerre by French General Fenelon F.G.
 Passaga.
 "I am proud to decorate the flag of a regiment which has shown such fortitude and courage," he said.
 "I am proud to decorate the flag of a nation which has come to aid in the fight for liberty."
 Thus, the 104th Infantry became the very first American unit to be honored by a foreign country for exceptional bravery in combat.
 In addition, 117 members of the 104th Infantry received the award, including its commander, Colonel George H. Shelton.